-"Are seizures related to aggression in children?
+"Are seizures related to aggression in children?"

 My 7 year old nephew has petit mal seizures that have affected him since birth, and he is being medicated for them.
 Since he was 5, he has begun showing a lot of aggression towards other kids, and he's acting out in classrooms.
 Is this misbehavior possibly related to his seizure condition?

 Similarly, some children have a 'post-ictal' (post seizure) state after having a seizure that again involves changes in personality.
 If the aggression is most notable after a seizure, this is again a reason to talk with his neurologist.
 At the same time, it may be that there is something else entirely going on.
 Some children with seizure disorders also suffer from additional psychiatric or neurologic conditions.
 For example, your nephew may be exhibiting symptoms of attention deficit disorder, characterized by hyperactivity, acting out, and trouble with impulse control.
 This could easily be interpreted as or play out in school as aggression.
 Other behavioral disorders also, such as oppositional defiant disorder, can be more common in some children with seizures.
 It sounds like these symptoms are concerning enough that they should be investigated closely.
 Your nephew's parents may want to begin by discussing this with his pediatrician or neurologist, who may decide a psychiatry referral is also needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.